-- (5) [Deleted]12 - (6) [Deleted]13 - (7) Killing a protected animal is a regulated procedure only if- - (a) it is killed for experimental or other scientific use; - (b) the place where it is killed is- - (i) a place that is specified in a licence granted under section 2C, or - (ii) a place that is specified in a project licence by virtue of section 5(3), and - (c) the method employed to kill the animal is not- - (i) a method that is appropriate to that description of animal under Schedule 1, or - (ii) in a case within paragraph (b)(i), a method that is specified as being appropriate to that description of animal in the licence granted under section 2C. - (8) Notwithstanding anything in this section, the following are not regulated procedures- - (a) non-experimental agricultural practices; - (b) non-experimental clinical veterinary practices; - (c) practices undertaken for the purposes of recognised animal husbandry; - (d) the administration of any substance or article to an animal for research purposes in accordance with an animal test certificate granted under the Veterinary Medicines Regulations 2011(14); - (e) the ringing, tagging or marking of an animal, or the application of any other humane procedure for the primary purpose of enabling an animal to be identified, provided that it causes only momentary pain or distress (or none at all) and no lasting harm. - (8A) References in this section to "a procedure" include both invasive and non-invasive procedures.
-15 - (9) Schedule 1 to this Act may be amended by orders made by the Secretary of State.
+- (7) Omit subsections (5) and (6). - (8) For subsections (7) and (8) substitute- - "(7) Killing a protected animal is a regulated procedure only if- - (a) it is killed for experimental or other scientific use; - (b) the place where it is killed is- - (i) a place that is specified in a licence granted under section 2C, or - (ii) a place that is specified in a project licence by virtue of section 5(3), and - (c) the method employed to kill the animal is not- - (i) a method that is appropriate to that description of animal under Schedule 1, or - (ii) in a case within paragraph (b)(i), a method that is specified as being appropriate to that description of animal in the licence granted under section 2C.

+(8) Notwithstanding anything in this section, the following are not regulated procedures-

+- (a) non-experimental agricultural practices; - (b) non-experimental clinical veterinary practices; - (c) practices undertaken for the purposes of recognised animal husbandry; - (d) the administration of any substance or article to an animal for research purposes in accordance with an animal test certificate granted under the Veterinary Medicines Regulations 2011(a); - (e) the ringing, tagging or marking of an animal, or the application of any other humane procedure for the primary purpose of enabling an animal to be identified, provided that it causes only momentary pain or distress (or none at all) and no lasting harm.

+(8A) References in this section to "a procedure" include both invasive and non-invasive procedures."